chilops/workbook/Interview & Concepts.md

 2\*\*\*

+I joined TCS in 2019, I work at TCS as a solution architect and technical lead, managing several projects, including an internal one and two for external clients (e-commerce).

+\

-I joined TCS in 2019, I’ve spent the last five years exploring various technologies and working with different teams.
+I’ve spent the last five years exploring various technologies and working with different teams.
 Before TCS, I worked at companies like SIFY, Verizon, and Rootshell.

 \